 Inverse Variation

 Math Worksheets

-The following diagram shows examples of inverse variation.
+The following diagram shows the key concepts of inverse variation.
 Scroll down the page for more examples and solutions on Inverse Variation Word Problems.

+Inverse Variation